 1. Comb It To The Side

-By combing regularly, you will also reduce the risk of flyaway hairs forming and your mustache sticking out in odd places.
+You will also reduce the risk of flyaway hairs forming and your mustache sticking out in odd places.

 2. Trim It

-If your mustache hairs are not that long, but are still getting to the point that they are getting into your mouth at the worst moments – considering a mustache trim might be the best option for you.
+If your mustache hairs are not that long but are still getting to the point that they are getting into your mouth at the worst moments – considering a mustache trim might be the best option for you.

-It is usually best to trim to just below the upper lip line if you want to be sure that no hairs will find their way into your mouth during a meal.
+It is usually best to trim to just below the upper lip line if you want to be sure that no hairs find their way into your mouth during a meal.